Frank and Lillian Gilbreth papers

 Processing Information

 The collection was arranged by library staff in collaboration with Ernestine Gilbreth Carey.
 A large portion of materials were originally classified as restricted by the Gilbreth family and stored separately from the collection.
 In 2006, the restrictions were lifted and the materials were incorporated into the collection.
 A small portion of materials have been kept on restricted access by library staff at the request of the Gilbreth family.
 All materials have been housed in acid-free, lignin-free folders and boxes.
 All newsprint has been photocopied.
 Oversized printed materials and photographs have been grouped into individual series for preservation purposes.
 Motion pictures and audio materials have been placed in archival containers and stored separately for preservation purposes.
-Motion pictures are being restored and converted to VHS and DVD formats as funding becomes available.
 Additional Gilbreth materials collected by the libraries were separated into an addendum to the collection.
 Additions have been incorporated into the collection.
+Five films were digitized in 2009 through a grant from the National Film Preservation Foundation.
 Five additional films were digitized in 2023 by George Blood.
+All remaining recordings were digitized in 2024 by an external vendor and funded by the Council on Library and Information Resources (CLIR) Recordings at Risk program.

 Subject